KucharczykL/blueprincewiki/content/Rooms/Antechamber.md

 - north lever in [[Underground]] [^1] (specifically [[Inner Sanctum]])
 - west lever in [[Secret Garden]] [^1]

+According to the [[Antechamber Controls Note]], there is a second set of levers installed somewhere.

 The Antechamber does in fact lead to [[Room 46]], which is hidden behind the north door.

 # Items